 Exhibitors will be encouraged to clean their trailers prior to transport of their project, and discouraged from mixing their animals with animals from other farms on their trailers.

-Answer: Market hogs at the 2020 Fairfield County Fair will be subject to random testing for ractopamine by both the Fairfield County Agriculture Society and the buyer/packer bidder.
+Answer: Junior Fair market hogs at the 2020 Fairfield County Fair will be subject to random testing for ractopamine by both the Fairfield County Agriculture Society and the buyer/packer bidder.
 If a pig tests positive for ractopamine, the Fairfield County Agriculture Society and the buyer/packer bidder reserves the right to determine disciplinary and financial penalties against the exhibitor.

 Question #12: The Ohio State Fair requires that a parent or guardian be certified on PQA+.
 Is that required in Fairfield County?